Volunteer Review: Mira S., Dentistry in Bolivia

 My placement took place in a government funded hospital, Centro de Salud-Chavez Rancho.
 It was a small hospital consisting of a dentist and two doctors.
 The hospital treated pregnant women and children aged 1 to 5 years under “el seguro SUMI” scheme.
 This is a government funded system that provides free treatment to pregnant women and infants who cannot afford to pay for dental or medical treatment.
 I was told that next year, the hospital would begin to treat men too.

 A typical day at my placement would begin at 8.30am and end at 12.45pm.
 I assisted the dentist, Dra Camacho in treating patients.
 I was in charge of washing and sterilizing the surgical instruments, patient care, oral hygiene education and fluoridation.
-As the weeks progressed, I was more involved in treatment of patients and assisted the doctor with anesthesia, periodontics and tooth extractions.
 On average we treated 5-14 patients a day.
 The doctor was very friendly and explained each procedure to me, enthusiastically answering any questions I had.

 I was amazed at the type of treatments I saw, all of which were performed with very basic equipment.
 Every other Wednesday, the doctor and I would visit a local nursery and fluoridize the children’s teeth.
 I was shocked with the condition of the teeth I saw, as the majority of children had a minimum of three cavities and brushed their teeth only once a day!